ml-archive/kotlin-template/docs/HOWWEWORK.md

 }
 ```

-Interactors are the link to the outer layers of the domain layer, i.e. contacting the API or fetching/saving various state.
+Interactors are the link to the outer layers of the domain layer, i.e., contacting the API or fetching/saving various states.

 ```kotlin
 class FetchPostsInteractor @Inject constructor(